hmrc/register-trust-other-individual-frontend/README.md

 ---

 ## Testing the service
 Run unit tests before raising a PR to ensure your code changes pass the Jenkins pipeline.
-This runs all the unit tests and integration tests with scalastyle and checks for dependency updates:
+This runs all the unit tests and integration tests and checks for dependency updates:

 ```bash
 ./run_all_tests.sh